Civic and Community Roots

-Uplifting Black American descendants in Summit Lake through civic power, cultural preservation, and pathways to generational wealth in Akron.
+Uplifting Black American descendants in Summit Lake through civic power, cultural preservation, and pathways to generational wealth in Akron, Ohio.

 A large, detailed neighborhood map of the Summit Lake area printed on slightly textured matte paper, spread across a dark wooden community table.
 The map highlights streets, parks, and the lakeshore in rich, natural colors, with clear labels for historic Black neighborhoods and civic landmarks.
 Soft, indirect daylight from a nearby window washes over the map, creating gentle shadows at the paper’s curled edges.
 A polished metal fountain pen rests near a marked “Summit Lake” label, and a slim leather-bound notebook lies partly open in the background.
 Photographic realism, shot from a slightly elevated angle with sharp focus throughout, conveying a professional, organized, and hopeful atmosphere centered on local civic engagement and place-based identity.